 Blue Lagoon from Keflavík Airport

-One popular way to visit the Blue Lagoon is on your way to or from the Keflavík Airport.
-It is about a 20 minute drive from the airport to Blue Lagoon.
-You can rent a car and drive yourself or you can take a shuttle or taxi.
+Visiting on your way to or from Keflavík is one of the easiest options, since it’s only about a 20-minute drive.
+You can rent a car and drive yourself, or take a shuttle or taxi.

-If you are looking for a shuttle to the Blue Lagoon from Keflavík Airport, you can book the official shuttle here.
-You can book other journeys with the official shuttle, including back to the airport on or to Reyjkavik here.
+If you’d prefer a shuttle from Keflavík Airport, you can book the official shuttle here.
+The same operator runs journeys back to the airport or on to Reykjavík.

 Blue Lagoon from Reykjavík

-Another popular way to visit the Blue Lagoon is as a trip from Reykjavík.
-It is about a 45 to 50 minute drive from central Reykjavík.
+Visiting as a trip from Reykjavík is the other popular option, about a 45 to 50 minute drive from the city center.

 Blue Lagoon as Part of a Day Tour